jobbogamer/jobbogamer.github.io/_posts/blog/2015-11-16-exceptions-when-validating-form-in-web2py.md

 ---
-Title: "Exceptions When Validating Form in web2py"
+Title: "Exceptions When Validating Forms in web2py"
 layout: post
 ---